Kentico/xperience-by-kentico-algolia/docs/Custom-index-strategy.md

 }
 ```

-Some properties of the `IIndexEventItemModel` are added to the document by default by the library and these can be found in the `AlgoliaSearchResultModel` class.
+Some properties of the `IIndexEventItemModel` are added to the JObjects by default by the library and these can be found in the `AlgoliaSearchResultModel` class.

 ```csharp
 // BaseJObjectProperties.cs